Vishal987595/Cuisine_recommendation/README.md

 ## My approach
 - First clean the description
 - Train the models
 - Use the models to predict the cuisine type

+## Usage
+- Run the script.py file
+- Enter the recipe name
+- Now, enter the recipe description
+- It will return the predictions of various models